 At Courthill Infant School we endeavour to inspire all pupils by creating curiosity and fascination about the world and its’ people.
 We do this by ensuring children leave us with the ‘Big Idea’ of knowing that they are part of a bigger world and that they can change the world by being cultural citizens.
-We do this through the ‘Big Idea’ of sustainability and that we have limited resources which must be managed.
+This is completed through the ‘Big Idea’ of sustainability and that we have limited resources that must be managed.
 Key knowledge and skills have been identified in bold with the expectation that all pupils will achieve these outcomes by the end of the year.
 We strive to address the key objectives through differentiated questioning, demonstrating and scaffolding, as well as using different approaches to teaching and learning to overcome barriers.

 Our pupil’s start their geographical experience in Foundation where they are guided to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places and the environment through both taught and child initiated sessions.

-The Specific aspects of this subject which are taught across Key Stage 1 are:
+The specific aspects of this subject taught across Key Stage 1 are:

 Locational knowledge, Place knowledge, Human and Physical Geography and Geographical Skills and Fieldwork.

 If you would like to find more information about Geography, please see the National Curriculum: